opensearch-project/documentation-website/_dashboards/filtering-search-results.md

 ### Example: Filter by flight delay

 To filter flights that have been cancelled in the last 100 days:
-- Click on the timeframe to update the time selection.
+- Click on the time frame to update the time selection.
 - Under the 'Relative' time tab.
 - Change the unit to '1'.
 - From the dropdown select 'Days ago'.